simengangstad/arm-emulator/readme.md

 ### Conditions

 Conditions follow the instruction (such as MOVEQ).
-If the condition is true, which is determined by the result of the CMP instruction, the instruction will be executed.
+If the condition is true – which is determined by the result of the CMP instruction – the instruction will be executed.

 1. EQ - Equal
 2. NE - Not equal